Name Park It!

 Here's an example... the owner of anguilla-beaches.com foresees the time when she might want to spin off her successful first site into highly profitable standalone sites.

 That's why it's important to lock down major possible "spinoffs" now.
-Keeping this in mind, the owner of anguilla-beaches.com registers the following possible "spinoffs"...
+Keeping this in mind, the owner of anguilla-beaches.com registers the following two possible "spinoffs"...

 The take-home lesson here is...
 Lock them in now for future use.
 The "future" does, inevitably, arrive.